What is Matrix?

 Where is Matrix located?

-Matrix is located on the eighth floor of Barrows Hall, on the southern edge of the UC Berkeley campus.
+Matrix is located on the eighth floor of the Social Sciences Building (formerly Barrows Hall), on the southern edge of the UC Berkeley campus.
 The elevator to our entrance is located on the east end of the building.
 You can alternately take an elevator to the seventh floor and come up the stairs.